Srinivas0rch/moeva/README.md

 Then from this interactive docker, you can activate the environment (conda activate moeva2) and run the experiments (./run_all.sh)

-Download the additional data from https://figshare.com/s/84ae808ce6999fafd192 and place the content of the downloaded data folder in the data folder of this folder.
+Additional data has been downloaded from https://figshare.com/s/84ae808ce6999fafd192 and placed in the data folder of the original data (folder) in the package.

 ## File structure